AWS-at-scale data ingestion

 - You don’t want to overload the log archive with additional ingestion pipelines.

-- You want to clearly separate compliance logs (retention-focused) vs. observability telemetry (operational, shorter retention, more frequent query).
+- You want to clearly separate compliance logs (retention-focused) from observability telemetry (operational, shorter retention, more frequent query).

 In either case, the central S3 buckets for CloudWatch logs exports and AWS config snapshots reside in one chosen account, and cross-account delivery is handled by bucket policies and roles.